antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 ---

 <p style="text-align: left;">
   I am Alessio, 29 years old and I come from a small village of 850 inhabitants in the north of Sardinia called Ardara.
 It was 2008 when my expat life started, when I decided to try a new experience and think of my personal growth, enrich my culture and my habits in another country.
 I remember to be very scared and I can still clearly remember what my mother said back then &#8220;but where are you going?
-I&#8217;m sure that in two weeks you will be back home&#8221;&#8230; and well yes, this is what she said 11 years ago and I am still living abroad 🙂
+I'm sure that in two weeks you will be back home&#8221;&#8230; and well yes, this is what she said 11 years ago and I am still living abroad 🙂
 </p>

 <p style="text-align: left;">
-  <strong>I bought a one-way ticket to London</strong>&#8230; a suitcase of 20 kg, a pair of underwear&#8217;s, socks, two t-shirts (not that much actually), and a couple of photos, while my heart was beating so fast&#8230;full of fears and, at the same time, a lot of curiosity and desire to discover, develop and be myself to create something new.
+  <strong>I bought a one-way ticket to London</strong>&#8230; a suitcase of 20 kg, a pair of underwear's, socks, two t-shirts (not that much actually), and a couple of photos, while my heart was beating so fast&#8230;full of fears and, at the same time, a lot of curiosity and desire to discover, develop and be myself to create something new.
 </p>

 <div id="attachment_906" style="width: 970px" >